dapr/proposals/20240917-BR-resiliency-error-code-retries.md

 ### Design

-Add a new object field to the `retries` policy Spec to allow the user to specify the error codes that should be retried.
+Add a new object field to the `retries` policy Spec to allow the user to specify the status codes that should be retried.
 Separate fields for HTTP and gRPC.
 The new fields should be optional and will default to the existing behavior, which is to retry on all errors.

 ### Example 1:
-In this example, the retry policy will retry **_only_** on HTTP 500 and HTTP error range 502-504 (inclusive) and gRPC error range 2-4 (inclusive).
+In this example, the retry policy will retry **_only_** on HTTP 500 and HTTP status code range 502-504 (inclusive) and gRPC status code range 2-4 (inclusive).
-The rest of the errors will not be retried.
+The rest of the status codes will not be retried.

 ```yaml
 apiVersion: dapr.io/v1alpha1